apnadkarni/blt/doc/vector.rst

   the real-valued results.

   **-imagpart** *vecName*
-   Specifies the vector to store the imaginary part transform.
+   Specifies *vecName* to store the imaginary part transform.

   **-noconstant**